During the Trip of a Lifetime…

 I was fortunate to visit Cuba with my wife in November of 2014, just a few weeks before President Obama announced the restoration of diplomatic relations with Cuba and a host of changes that would be coming to the island.
 I had always wanted to see Cuba “before things opened up” to witness the daily life of the people and see how things really were.
 A lot is said about Cuba in the American media, and depending on where you are from, how old you are, and where you sit on the political spectrum, American opinions about Cuba are various.
 I needed to see it for myself.
 So after securing the necessary documents we were able to spend two weeks in Cuba on a person-to-person license, basically a cultural exchange during a very agenda-heavy trip that included visits to all kinds of places and no beaches.
 This was not your typical Caribbean day in the sun.

 Being half-Cuban, I was hoping to connect with my past and see the land of my grandparents.
 They came to the U.S. long before Fidel Castro was in power so they were not dissidents, or political refuges and no, they did not get here on a raft (it’s amazing how many times I’ve been asked that question).
 My perspective on the so-called Cuban situation is much different than someone whose family had to flee the country in the late 50’s and early 1960’s.
 I will try my best to keep the politics out of this and keep this focused on what I observed.
-After spending 11 educational days in Santiago, Havana and Matanzas I came home with a new, informed perspective on Cuba and felt fortunate to have been one of the last Americans to visit the island “before things opened up.”
+After spending 11 educational days in Santiago, Havana and Matanzas I came home with a new, informed perspective on Cuba and felt fortunate to have been one of the last Americans to visit the island before things opened up.
 Here are 10 things I learned about Cuba.

 1. Old Cars Are Everywhere

 I thought the images of old cars that you see speeding along Malecon or navigating through the narrow streets of Havana were a romantic embellishment of the photographers or filmmakers who wanted to capture the spirit of Cuba, sort of like how every clichéd image of Minnesota includes shots of either lakes or snow.
 Minnesota has a lot of those things, just as Cuba has a lot of old cars.
 They were everywhere.
 I thought they would be only taxis but it seemed like every fourth or fifth car in Havana was a 50’s era Ford, Buick or Chevy.
 Even in Santiago, or on the highway between Havana and Matanzas I saw plenty of beautiful old cars with fresh, shiny paint jobs that were a joy to look at.
-I was stuck on a bus for most of the time though, so I never had the chance to ride in one.
+I was stuck on a bus for most of the time though, so I never had the chance to ride in one. (click any photo to see a larger image)

 2. The Two-Currency System Can Be Tricky

 Cuba has a dual-currency system.
 Most Cubans are paid in the peso (CUP) while tourists use the convertible peso which is locally referred to as the “kook,” officially the CUC.
 I won’t go into detail about the background of this system, you can read more about it here.
 The CUC is the more valuable currency, worth about 24 pesos.
 As a tourist I carried and used only CUC, until a friendly vendor at a small corner store pulled the old switcheroo on me.
 I bought a bottle of water for 1.75 CUC, handing him a 5 CUC bill and he gave me my change in coins – what I thought at the time was 3.25 CUC.
 A few hours later I went to a different shop to buy a can of cola and tried to pay the 1 CUC price but quickly learned that I was holding a handful of pesos (CUP).
 Instead of getting my 3.25 CUC in change, I had been handed pesos that amounted to roughly .50 CUC.
 Okay, so the first guy was able to scam me out of a few bucks and yes, I was able to use the pesos he handed me to buy that cola.
 Certainly a learning experience – one that cost about 3.25 CUC in tuition.
 Take a look at the photo.
 One of these is a CUC and one is a peso.
 Can you tell the difference?
+Other than the image and the 1$ marking, they are almost exactly the same size and weight.

 3. Capitalism Exists

 See above.
 People were trying to make a buck everywhere.
 From cab drivers constantly shouting out, “¿taxi?” to the friendly street hustlers who love to fall in love with your CUC, Cuba was the most capitalist communist country I’ve ever been in.
 Okay, I’ve only been to this one communist country but there were numerous examples.
 Take bottled water.
 In a true planned socialist economy, shouldn’t the price of water be the same everywhere you go?
 In theory at least?
 I found that the price of water was completely market-based.
 A 1-liter bottle may have been 3 CUC in the hotel, 2 CUC in the small shop just down the street and only .75 CUC deep in the Cuban neighborhoods.
 And you were expected to tip everyone everywhere you went.
 Waiters and drivers, sure, I was expecting that.
 But when a group of dancers performs and pulls you onstage to do a little rumba the next thing you know they’re handing you their CD and asking for 5 CUC.
 I even had one little old lady approach me in an art gallery and lead me to the bathroom.
 I thought she was leading me to another exhibit but no!
 As she pointed me around the corner I was expecting to walk into a room of sculptures and instead found myself standing before a toilet.
-She waited outside and when I finished, I gave her a tip.
+She waited outside until I finished, and so I gave her a tip.

 4. Revolutionary Imagery Is Everywhere